 Before getting the test, let your doctor know if you’ve recently had a blood transfusion or are pregnant.
 Pregnancy can decrease your blood urea nitrogen (BUN) levels due to increased fluid in your body.
 A recent blood transfusion can also affect your results.
 If you live at a high altitude, your hematocrit levels tend to be higher due to reduced amounts of oxygen in the air.

 Your doctor will likely compare the results of your hematocrit test to the other parts of the CBC test and your overall symptoms before making a diagnosis.

 A hematocrit test is not associated with any major side effects or risks.
-You may have some bleeding or throbbing at the site of the blood draw.
-Let your doctor know if you experience any swelling or bleeding that does not cease with a few minutes of pressure applied to the puncture site.
+You may have some bleeding or throbbing at the site where the blood is drawn.
+Let your doctor know if you experience any swelling or bleeding that doesn’t stop within a few minutes of pressure being applied to the puncture site.